 Journey to a Clearer Reflection in my Cracked Mirror...

-While writing I found value in my challenges and strength in my weaknesses.
+While writing I found value in challenges and strength in weakness.
 Reflections inspired by simple things in life changed my way of looking at the world, myself and my potential.

-Perfection had always been the goal.
-Unfortunately I had set an unrealistic standard.
+Perfection was always the goal.
+The standards I had set were unattainable.
+My expectations were unrealistic.
 The result was endless frustration.

 Finding courage to step out seemed impossible.
 I didn't feel ready nor did I feel good enough.
-Still I had a choice to make.
-I could allow perfectionistic thinking to stop me or I could accept myself and take a chance.
+Yet, I had a choice; let perfectionistic thinking stop me or accept myself and take a chance.

-Struggles that once held me back slowly lost power.
-They no longer felt like obstacles.
-In fact I learned to embrace them.
-They had actually made me who I was and for that I was grateful.
-Every experience had value, nothing would be wasted!
+Challenges that once held me back lost power.
+Rather than let them control me, I learned to embrace them.
+What I had gone through had made me who I was and for that I was grateful.
+Every experience had value.
+Nothing would be wasted.

 A desire to inspire others ultimately breathed life into what will soon be 'Cracked Mirror, Clear Reflection.'
-I wanted to encourage others by sharing my story.
-What I didn't know is that I was the one that would be encouraged.
+The goal was to encourage others by sharing my story.
+I didn't realize that I was the one who would be inspired.

 Notebook in hand, God composed a story on my heart.
 I had a pen.
 He had a pencil.
 I didn't need to be perfect to step out.
 He was there to walk me through the process.
 His pencil had an eraser to erase mistakes made along the way.

-Determined to make it count, I no longer doubted whether I would get there.
+Determined to make it count, I no longer doubted whether or not I would get there.
 I just wasn't exactly sure when or how.
 Either way, I was on my way.
 Nothing could stop me from becoming all that I was called to be.

 Jeremiah 29:11 NIV